xrdocs/virtual-routing/_tutorials/2022-08-23-xrd-with-docker-compose-control-plane-and-vrouter.md

 ---
 published: true
 date: '2022-08-23 05:00 +0530'
-title: 'XRd with docker-compose: Control-Plane and vRouter'
+title: 'XRd with docker-compose: Control-Plane'
 author: Akshat Sharma
-excerpt: >-
-  Learn how to bring up XRd with docker-compose for the Control-Plane and the vRouter variants.
+excerpt: Learn how to bring up XRd with docker-compose for the Control-Plane variant.
 tags:
   - iosxr
   - cisco